themindfuldev/tiagorg.github.io-source/source/_posts/2012-02-01-understanding-and-optimizing-the-garbage-collection-part-1.md

 ---
 title: Understanding and optimizing the Garbage Collection - Part 1 [pt]
-tags: [java, garbage collection]
+tags: [java, garbage collection, java magazine]
 category: article
 ---

-On February, 2012 I published an article (in Portuguese) in [Java Magazine #102](http://www.devmedia.com.br/revista-java-magazine-102/24079), about the Garbage Collection process in Java, detailing how do the JVM HotSpot 6 and 7 collectors work and how to optimize their behavior through JVM options.
+In February, 2012 I published an article (in Portuguese) in [Java Magazine #102](http://www.devmedia.com.br/revista-java-magazine-102/24079), about the Garbage Collection process in Java, detailing how do the JVM HotSpot 6 and 7 collectors work and how to optimize their behavior through JVM options.

 [Article Understanding and optimizing the Garbage Collection - Part 1 - DevMedia](http://www.devmedia.com.br/garbage-collection-entendendo-e-otimizando-revista-java-magazine-102-parte-1/24082)